Hit enter to search or ESC to close

 “Every wine business is different, with varying scale, audience and logistical considerations,” says Hamish.
 “With Saint Clair Family Estate, we took a consultative role in terms of understanding how much risk they wanted to take and how we might structure their insurance accordingly.”

-While Saint Clair Family Estate manages its insurances with assistance from Crombie Lockwood in a way that reflects its unique market position, Hamish says that many wine producers throughout New Zealand take advantage of Crombie Lockwood’s Winesure product, which encapsulates insurance coverage specifically for the wine industry, while also serving to mitigate associated risks.
+Saint Clair Family Estate manages its winery insurances with assistance from Crombie Lockwood in a way that reflects its unique market position.
+Hamish says that many wine producers throughout New Zealand take advantage of Crombie Lockwood’s Winesure product, which encapsulates insurance coverage specifically for the wine industry, while also serving to mitigate associated risks.

 “In New Zealand there is a lack of appetite amongst insurers to underwrite wine businesses.
 So, Crombie Lockwood has taken a lot of time to educate our insurer partners so they can be comfortable in offering coverage for the wine industry,” explains Hamish.
 “Along with other considerations around logistics, the tailored Winesure product covers a client’s wine for its finished value – you are including the profit margin in the wine, no matter what stage of the production process it is at.”

-There are many steps required in making truly great wine.
+There are many steps required to make truly great wine.
 And with Saint Clair Family Estate’s desire to produce the best wine from the best quality fruit, the success of each step from start to finish is vital.

 “I really like Neal and Judy’s commitment to quality, where every year they try and produce better wine and do things better,” says Hamish.
 “I enjoy working with Saint Clair as it’s a great business built by genuine pioneers of the Marlborough wine industry.”